Man held on million-dollar bond after being arrested for first-degree rape

 CHAUVIN - Terrebonne Parish deputies arrested a man amid an investigation into allegations he raped a child.

-Deputies arrested Tim Naquin, 34, Thursday after he admitted to several sexually motivated crimes against a victim under 6 years old.
+Deputies arrested James Naquin, 34, Thursday after he admitted to several sexually motivated crimes against a victim under 6 years old.
 The Terrebonne Parish Sheriff's Office said it found evidence tying Naquin to the abuse, and when investigators confronted Naquin about it during a search warrant, he allegedly admitted to the accusations.

 Trending News